sameersbn/docker-postgresql/README.md

 ## Creating a backup

-Just as the case of setting up a slave node or generating a snapshot, you can also create a backup of the data on the master master by specifying `REPLICATION_MODE=backup`.
+Just as the case of setting up a slave node or generating a snapshot, you can also create a backup of the data on the master by specifying `REPLICATION_MODE=backup`.

 > The backups are generated using [pg_basebackup](http://www.postgresql.org/docs/9.4/static/app-pgbasebackup.html) using the replication protocol.